-For the Reporting Year, our gross profit amounted to approximately HK\$139.3 million, representing an increase of approximately HK\$34.4 million, or approximately 32.8%, as compared to that of the Corresponding Year of approximately HK\$104.9 million.
+For the Reporting Year, our gross profit amounted to approximately HK\$152.7 million, representing an increase of approximately HK\$13.4 million, or approximately 9.6%, as compared to that of the Corresponding Year of approximately HK\$139.3 million.

-The Group's gross profit margin for the Reporting Year was approximately 15.7%, which was close to that of the Corresponding Year.
+The Group's gross profit margin decreased by 0.3 percentage point to approximately 15.4%, as compared to approximately 15.7% in the Corresponding Year.